ZhgChg.Li

 Method 1 — Using Fastlane to Connect with App Store Connect API

-The fastest way here is to directly trigger the CI/CD service and use Fastlane’s built-in Spaceship to connect with the App Store Connect API.
+The fastest way here is to trigger it directly with a CI/CD service, then use Fastlane’s built-in Spaceship to connect to the App Store Connect API.

-If you already use the Fastlane App Store Connect API to manage Match certificates or submissions, this method can be used directly without hassle; if not, first refer to the official documentation to generate an API Key and securely store it in your CI/CD service secrets.
+If you already use the App Store Connect API with Fastlane to manage Match certificates and submissions, this method can be used directly without hassle; if not, first refer to the official documentation to generate an API Key and securely store it in your CI/CD service secrets.

-Can be a self-hosted service/API or a simple FAAS service (Cloudflare Worker / AWS Lambda / Cloud Functions / Google Apps Script)- Verify Webhook (optional)
+Can be a self-hosted service/API or simply use FAAS services (Cloudflare Worker / AWS Lambda / Cloud Functions / Google Apps Script)

-- Handle Webhook events and forward event requests to CI/CD services for execution
+2. Handling Webhook events and forwarding event requests to CI/CD services for execution

-- Run Fastlane script, reuse Fastlane Spaceship authentication
+2. Run Fastlane Script, Reuse Fastlane Spaceship Authentication

-- Call App Store Connect API to get complete information
+1. Using App Store Connect API to Obtain Complete Information

 Fastlane Example: